thosgood/this-weeks-finds/markdown/201-250/week202.md

     |T|(-1) = (1 - sqrt(5))/2

 which is -1 divided by the golden number.
-Of course, it\'s possible we should use the other sign of the square root, and get
+Of course, it's possible we should use the other sign of the square root, and get

     |T|(-1) = (1 + sqrt(5))/2